AInixProject/AInix/builtin_types/otherdata/stackexchange/README.md

 # and an empty line between documents (this is like what bert wants)
 $ ./split_all_stacke.sh

+# Make a combined of everything
+$ ./make_combined.sh

 # Train a word tokenizer

 # Download google/sentencepiece